Best Travel Insurance for Frequent Travelers

 You don’t want to find yourself over in India or the United States and get into an accident that has to be treated locally.
 Without emergency medical insurance, that’s just asking for trouble.
 The medical expenses might run into tens or even hundreds of thousands of dollars.

 A decent emergency medical travel insurance should take care of any medical expenses you need locally.
 Be careful, though, as most travel health insurance is not “primary.”
 This means that they depend on you being entitled to treatment in a specific location.
-They will often ship you there if you need long-term medical care.
+They’ll often ship you there if you need long-term medical care.

 So pay attention to make sure that you have long-term medical coverage treatment in your home country.
 So if you’re away from home and have to get shipped there, you should be good and covered.
 This is called “Emergency Evacuation and Repatriation.”